markround/nkp-cluster-cleaner/docs/nkp.md

     enabled: true
 ```

+The `nkp_cluster_cleaner_*` metrics will then start to populate the Management Cluster's Prometheus instance.
 A simple Grafana dashboard is also included which you might like to use.

 <img src="/docs/grafana.png" width="400">

-This is also configured with the appropriate labels and settings for discovery by the Management Cluster Grafana.
+This is also configured with the appropriate labels and settings for discovery by the Management Cluster's Grafana.
 Enable this with the following settings:

 ```yaml
 monitoring: